Phoenixfire1081/QuickViz/README.md

 ## Usage

-Documentation is being built.
+Documentation is being built with Sphinx and readthedocs and can be seen at https://quickviz.readthedocs.io/en/latest/.
 Some components may not work.